Borja21091/Masonry-Crack-Detection-Dataset/README.md

 [[`Paper`](https://ieeexplore.ieee.org/document/9551683)] [[`BibTeX`](#citing-this-dataset)]

 ## Disclaimer
-There might be some mislabelled defects as I do not have any civil engineering qualifications.
-If you find any mistakes, please open an *Issue* with the details.
+It is possible some defects are not optimally labelled as I do not have civil engineering qualifications.
+If you find any errors, please open an *Issue* with the details.
 Thank you!

 | Num Images | Crack Instances |
 | :---: | :---: |